Bilalyyy/VaporRateLimiter/README.md

 ### Step 2: Protect your login endpoint with the middleware

 Apply the `RateLimiter` middleware to your login route to enable brute-force protection.
+Apply the `LoginRateLimiter` middleware to your login route to enable brute-force protection.
 For example:

 ```swift